-65% of all students secured Grades 4 to 9 (in the new grading system) in English and Mathematics
+75% of all students secured Grades 4 to 9 in English and Mathematics

-17% of students achieved standard EBACC passes and 11% of students achieved strong EBACC passes
+39% of students achieved standard (Grades 4+) EBacc passes and 26% of students achieved strong (5+) EBacc passes

 To ensure that students are prepared for their actual GCSE exams, throughout KS4, there are several times where planned practice exams take place.
-These are published within the curriculum booklets sent out at the start of September and on the parent App key dates.
+These are published within the parent handbooks sent out at the start of September and on the parent App key dates.

-For each examination, including the practice exams, students are given a personalised timetable indicating the time, length and location of each exam as well as their set number.
+For each examination, including the practice exams, students are given a personalised timetable indicating the time, length and location of each exam as well as their seat number.

 It is essential that students record a note of the time, location and seat number of each exam, as these are different for different exams.